sjpaterson/dip/README.md

  Update nextflow.config to reflect your user directories, the directory that will contain the symlinks to your mesasurement sets and any additional options.
  Update dip.sbatch with your accountname and the location of the DIP singularity container (recommended storage location of the container is /software/projects/[project]/[username]/containers).

- If using Pawsey and AVSO observations stored in /scratch/mwasci/asvo: "createReport.py" can been run, DIP will then automatically create the symlinks for each batch of observations.
-You can control the number of observations to process at a time by editing dip.sbatch.
-The default is 120 which is reflected in the line "manageReport.py create 120", the value 120 can be changed to the number of desired observations to be processed per run.

  For AVSO, you will need to set your MWA_ASVO_API_KEY environment variable. https://mwatelescope.atlassian.net/wiki/spaces/MP/pages/24972779/MWA+ASVO+Command+Line+Clients#Finding-your-API-key